Leslie Cho, MD, FA CC

 Clearly, the issues of management and treatment of patients are complex and require more than just a physician prescribing the correct medications.
 Some innovative programs have been used to increase best practice patterns, such as a disease-oriented team approach using other medical personnel such as nurses and pharmacists along with physicians.
 Additionally, increasing our connectivity with our patients via e-mail, mobile phone, or with monetary incentives to take medications have also been used.
 Instead of blaming physicians, patients, or “the system,” we should focus our energy on how to improve our system so that our patients can actually benefit from medications that have been shown to save lives and prevent morbidity.

 About the Author

-Leslie Cho, MD, FACC, is Director of the Cleveland Clinic Women’s Cardiovascular Center.
-She is also Section Head of Preventive Cardiology and Rehabilitation in the Robert and Suzanne Tomsich Department of Cardiovascular Medicine at Cleveland Clinic.
-Dr Cho is board certified in interventional cardiology, cardiovascular medicine, and internal medicine, and specializes in heart disease in women.
+Leslie Cho, MD, FACC, is director of the Cleveland Clinic’s Women’s Cardiovascular Center.
+She is also section head, preventive cardiology and rehabilitation in the Robert and Suzanne Tomsich Department of Cardiovascular Medicine at Cleveland Clinic.
+Dr Cho is board-certified in interventional cardiology, cardiovascular medicine, and internal medicine, and specializes in heart disease in women.
 She received her MD from the University of Chicago Pritzker School of Medicine.
 Dr Cho’s residency in internal medicine was at the University of Washington Medical Center, where she received the John Humphrey Award as Most Outstanding Internal Medicine Resident.
 Her fellowship in cardiology, followed by a fellowship in interventional cardiology and peripheral disease, were at Cleveland Clinic.